IlarionHalushka/ilarionhalushka.github.io/_posts/2021-07-07-How-To-Make-Developers-Perform.markdown

 title: How To Make Developers Perform.
 date: 2021-07-07
 description: |
-    A parrot learned to say "when will it be done?" and was promoted to a manager.
+    A parrot learned to say "when will it be done?" and was promoted to a manager. (real life joke)
 author: Ilarion Halushka

 image: /assets/images/donkey-carrot.png